Finite Population Correction Factor In Exercises 57 and 58, use t... | Channels for Pearson+

 Here are the essential concepts you must grasp in order to answer the question correctly.

-The Finite Population Correction Factor (FPC) is a statistical adjustment used when sampling without replacement from a finite population.
-It accounts for the fact that the sample size is a significant fraction of the total population, which can lead to a smaller standard error than what would be estimated using the standard formula.
-The FPC is calculated as sqrt[(N-n)/(N-1)], where N is the population size and n is the sample size.
+The Finite Population Correction Factor (FPC) is used when sampling from a finite population, particularly when the sample size is a significant fraction of the total population.
+It adjusts the standard error of the mean to account for the reduced variability in the sample due to the limited population size.
+The formula is sqrt[(N-n)/(N-1)], where N is the population size and n is the sample size, ensuring more accurate confidence intervals.

 Recommended video: